Cloud Provisioning

 Deleting Old Test Files

-By default, Taurus will delete all test files from the cloud before uploading any new ones.
-You can disable this behaviour by setting delete-test-files module setting to false.
+By default, Taurus deletes all test files from the cloud before uploading any new ones.
+You can disable this behaviour by setting the delete-test-files module setting to false.

 Example: